2piruben/langil/examples/HIV/README.md

 ### lines(157-168) command line call of HIVlangil

-This defines the order of the files when HIVlangil is called in the terminal
+This defines the order of the input and output files when HIVlangil is called in the terminal

 `HIVlangil inputfile.in  outputfile.out`